Doing Business in Hungary

 This chapter aims to summarise various financial issues, such as how to secure bank credit in Hungary, whether there are any obstacles to repatriating the profit realised in Hungary and what kind of incentives for investment the Government ensures.
 In addition, a brief introduction about the possible implications of insolvency (such as bankruptcy and liquidation procedures) can be found in this chapter.

 Other Issues in Business Life

 The third part of the handbook highlights some issues not necessarily arising during the life of a business entity.
-However, these topics are also worth noting, in particular the structure of business immigration (Immigration), the rules of Hungarian and European competition law (Competition Law) as well as some thoughts about the protection of intellectual property (Intellectual Property and Data Protection).
+However, these topics are also worth noting, in particular the rules of Hungarian and European competition law (Competition Law), the new screening procedure with regard to foreign investments harming Hungary’s security interests (National Security Screening of Foreign Investment) as well as some thoughts about the protection of intellectual property (Intellectual Property and Data Protection).

 Intellectual property is a key asset of businesses, especially for those operating in the information technology, communication and health sectors.
-It is also an important fact that data protection matters are increasingly attracting the attention of businesses from numerous commercial sectors.
 This chapter introduces the structure of intellectual property as a whole and we provide a practical overview on those issues, which may emerge during operating a business in Hungary.
-This chapter briefly summarises the Hungarian regulations concerning data protection.